tomcz/example-grpc/README.md

 6. `make run-curl-bob` invokes curl to send a mTLS request to the HTTP server using Bob's certificate & key.
 It will only work with `make run-server-mtls` since it requires the server to process the client certificate.

 7. `make run-grpcurl` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a token-authenticated request to the gRPC server.
-This target uses `.proto` source files to understand the RPC schema used for requests & responses.

-8. `make run-grpcurl-ref` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a token-authenticated request to the gRPC server.
-This target uses [gRPC server reflection](https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md) to understand the RPC schema used for requests & responses, and as such will only work with `make run-server-ref`.

-9. `make run-grpcurl-alice` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a mTLS request to the gRPC server using Alice's certificate & key.
-It will only work with `make run-server-ref` since it requires gRPC server reflection and for the server to process the client certificate.
+8. `make run-grpcurl-alice` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a mTLS request to the gRPC server using Alice's certificate & key.
+It will only work with `make run-server-mtls` since it requires the server to process the client certificate.

-10. `make run-grpcurl-bob` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a mTLS request to the gRPC server using Bob's certificate & key.
-It will only work with `make run-server-ref` since it requires gRPC server reflection and for the server to process the client certificate.
+9. `make run-grpcurl-bob` invokes [grpcurl](https://github.com/fullstorydev/grpcurl) to send a mTLS request to the gRPC server using Bob's certificate & key.
+It will only work with `make run-server-mtls` since it requires the server to process the client certificate.

 ## Compiling service.proto